infinum/eightshift-docs/website/blog/2024-02-29-tips-useful-features.md

 Eightshift DevKit includes coding standards checks that will help you improve your code quality.

-The commands for running these checks have to be in the theme root folder.
+To run these commands, you have to be in the theme root folder.
 Here’s the list:

 - `npm run lintStyle` - check your CSS files with StyleLint
 - `npm run lintJs` - check your JS files with ESLint